 Playground Improvement Project

 The NYJL’s Playground Improvement Project (PIP) program revitalizes safe and beautiful play spaces for the greater New York City community.
 We partner with NYC Department of Parks and Recreation (NYC Parks) to plan and execute a yearly large-scale park or playground improvement project in Manhattan.
-We focus on parks that need restoration and that will have the greatest impact on the surrounding community.
-Each year, the NYJL selects a different New York City park and spends five weekends in the spring and one weekend in the fall painting, gardening, and completing general improvements in the park.
+Each year, the NYJL selects a different New York City park and spends five weekends in the spring painting, gardening, and completing general improvements in the park.
+PIP focuses on parks that need restoration and that will have the greatest impact on the surrounding community.

-We hope you will join us this spring to paint and garden in Marcus Garvey Park!
-Individual volunteers can sign-up to volunteer by filling out this form.
-For any questions, please reach out to pip@nyjl.org.
+We hope you will join us this spring to paint and garden in Columbus Park!
+To sign up to volunteer, please email pip@nyjl.org.

 Previous Playground Improvement Projects include: